A psychospiritual exegesis of the development of Love

 The physical or material heart is the organ that does the hard and continuous work throughout our lives.
-It is called the heart of earth.
-It does not change, nor misses a beat unless it starts to fall into some pathology or disease.
+It is called the heart of Earth.
+It does not change, nor miss a beat unless it starts to fall into some pathology or disease.
 This heart may carry memories, as if a footprint, of our ancestral patterns concerning love, as well as our historical and early relationship to love.
-This material heart may carry the code that informs itself of an ancient and repeated pattern of a proverbial broken or fractured love or one that has burst or has become inflated.
-Illnesses can mimic these narratives when our heart muscle hypertrophies (enlarges), when we burst a vessel, have an infarct (closes down), flutters (unstable), is arrhythmic or leaks at the valves (failing, leaky).
-This is our material, ancestral and genetic heart.
+This material heart may carry the code that informs itself of an ancient and repeated pattern of a proverbial broken or fractured love or one that has burst or has become inflamed.
+Illnesses can mimic these narratives when our heart muscle hypertrophies (enlarges) when we burst a vessel, have an infarct (closes down), flutters (unstable), is arrhythmic, or leaks at the valves (failing, leaky).
+This is our material, ancestral, and genetic heart.
 However, this heart contains a secret.
 It contains a wish to

 return towards Love itself.
-So like a seed it wants to geminate, to rise up, to move away from its history.
+So like a seed, it wants to germinate, to rise up, to move away from its history.
 It contains the potential of emergence–towards Love itself.
-In this way, as the heart is purified by our attentiveness, and then surrendered to resolve, relieve, absolve our historical patterns concerning basic or historically nuanced love, the heart emerges upwards, towards a greater Love.
-It then acts a fulcrum above the elements that it corresponds to, and acts like a balance to stop us from falling back down towards our history and old narratives.
+In this way, as the heart is purified by our attentiveness, and then surrendered to resolve, relieve, and absolve our historical patterns concerning basic or historically nuanced love, the heart emerges upwards, towards a greater Love.
+It then acts as a fulcrum above the elements that it corresponds to and acts like a balance to stop us from falling back down towards our history and old narratives.

-During our life our heart may become tempered and shaped.
-This may take years; but we may slowly develop a heart that goes through the five stages of growth.
-The second stage from that which is cold, stern, walled-in and protected is the heart of a teenager – an emotional and soppy heart, one that is often drowned in emotion and feeling.
+During our lives, our hearts may become tempered and shaped.
+This may take years, but we may slowly develop a heart that goes through the five stages of growth.
+The second stage from that which is cold, stern, walled-in, and protected is the heart of a teenager – an emotional and soppy heart, one that is often drowned in emotion and feeling.
 This is known as the heart of water.
 This heart has the fortune to wash the heart below, the one of earth, cleaning the heart in emotion and feelings.
 It is often unstable, as, like a lake blown by turbulent winds can be choppy and dangerous.
 It can, as we develop this watery heart become emotionally unstable, or deeply emotional which can sometimes drown its owner or the lover in its empathetic or emotional love.
-However, as in the narrative of the heart of earth, through our attentiveness and subsequent surrender to Love itself, this watery developing heart eventually gives way to a heart that is deep, full, wide, quiet, pure and nourishing.
+However, as in the narrative of the Heart of Earth, through our attentiveness and subsequent surrender to Love itself, this watery developing heart eventually gives way to a heart that is deep, full, wide, quiet, pure, and nourishing.
 It rises and falls, and has an inherent rhythm bigger than our ordinary rhythms and cadences.
-It is susceptible to the Greater Life (like the pull of the moon) and pulls us up into balance so that we are not swayed by errent emotion or feelings.
-It contains innocence, purity and has huge width encompassing the whole of humankind.
+It is susceptible to the Greater Life (like the pull of the moon) and pulls us up into balance so that we are not swayed by errant emotions or feelings.
+It contains innocence, and purity and has a huge width encompassing the whole of humankind.
 It heralds the birth of compassion.
-In many spiritual cultures the act of purification–ritual baths, fasting, preparation for prayer (Arabic : wudu)–act as the initial act that begins the mental preparation to purify our heart from errant love.
+In many spiritual cultures the act of purification–ritual baths, fasting, preparation for prayer (Arabic: “Wudu”)–acts as the initial act that begins the mental preparation to purify our heart from errant love.

 As the teenager moves into adulthood and marriage or stable partnership the heart can also, albeit slowly, morph into its next developmental phase.
-This is the heart of air, which is characterized by our instinctual driven heart that is less emotional, more light and easy.
-It allows insults and negative influences move past it like stalks of grain or grass, allowing the wind to ruffle through it.
-It is less reactive, easy in love, has absence or light heartedness to caring and is less self centered.
-Its achilles heel is in its lightness, and carelessness, because it too can easily be drawn by the winds of change, the perfume of another.
+This is the heart of air, which is characterized by our instinctual-driven heart that is less emotional, more light, and easy.
+It allows insults and negative influences to move past it like stalks of grain or grass, allowing the wind to ruffle through it.
+It is less reactive, easy in love, has an absence of lightheartedness to caring, and is less self-centred.
+Its Achilles heel is in its lightness, and carelessness because it too can easily be drawn by the winds of change, the perfume of another.
 Its lightness can take the person into promiscuousness or other relationships.
 It is fickle, and like the winds, change or alter in temperament, be forceful and stormy, or easy and light on the touch.
-You can envisage it like a ballon rising up, and if we let the balloon go, then the heart would simple be free.
-Then the winds of fate will take it; it will be drawn to what ever (attractive or seductive) force is present at that time.
-So we, as humans, must keep hold of the string on the heart (balloon- full of air), and allow this heart to teach us, mentor us in our behavior in love, and then to prompt us to surrender these various stereotypes that we hold so that our heart truly becomes light, adventurous, pure, full, easy and lifts us up into a higher station away from instinct, lust and carnal behavior, or power, shame, vice, fickleness or abuse.
+You can envisage it like a balloon rising up, and if we let the balloon go, then the heart would simply be free.
+Then the winds of fate will take it; it will be drawn to whatever (attractive or seductive) force is present at that time.
+So we, as humans, must keep hold of the string on the heart (balloon- full of air), and allow this heart to teach us, mentor us in our behaviour in love, and then prompt us to surrender these various stereotypes that we hold so that our heart truly becomes light, adventurous, pure, full, easy and lifts us up into a higher station away from instinct, lust and carnal behaviour, or power, shame, vice, fickleness or abuse.
 This heart is like an outstretched arm that is raised in salute, raised to receive something new, a heart that is held aloft heralding a larger role.
 It is the heart that initiates the Prometheus within, to dare to rise up and steal the fire.
 As it lifts us up, we become balanced from these fickle power plays in love and allows us to be carried by Divine Love.

-We can grow through this fickleness, this ease and lightness, and find passion, oration, fire and light in a heart consumed by fire.
+We can grow through this fickleness, this ease and lightness, and find passion, oration, fire, and light in a heart consumed by fire.
 This heart of fire personalizes the human heart.
-It is the torch bearer in essence, and as it develops through growth, we can initially scald, temper, burn, cast a shadow, light the way.
-This heart of fire initially acts through a Promethean narrative–for we often, like him, steal from Zeus (the gods), and we must be careful not to bring to earth and our human life all the old pains and narratives and to utilze this heart in the wrong way.
-We must be conscious that our passionate fiery heart can mislead, can hide the shadow by being so bright, can mesmerize and bring false hope.
+It is the torch bearer in essence, and as it develops through growth, we can initially scald, temper, burn, cast a shadow, and light the way.
+This heart of fire initially acts through a Promethean narrative–for we often, like him, steal from Zeus (the gods), and we must be careful not to bring to earth and our human life all the old pains and narratives and to utilize this heart in the wrong way.
+We must be conscious that our passionate fiery heart can mislead, hide the shadow by being so bright, can mesmerize, and bring false hope.
 This heart first ought to cast light upon our old stories that we still carry as wounds and cauterize them.
-This fire will start out fueled by human passions, and slowly as we surrender these passions–pride, greed, impatience, arrogance and spiritual hubris–then this heart becomes fueled by Love itself.
+This fire will start out fueled by human passions, and slowly as we surrender these passions–pride, greed, impatience, arrogance, and spiritual hubris–this heart becomes fueled by Love itself.
 It is then we can truly light the way and serve as a beacon of hope.

-As we take on and review, reflect and allow both life and surrender to change our various states of love, we become aware of our heart’s progress.
-One can guage the state we are in, by how we react or how we get stuck in an emotional or habitual or arrogant place.
-Even though we cannnot change this, we can realise that this is where we are–”here I am , as I am”.
+As we take on and review, reflect, and allow both life and surrender to change our various states of love, we become aware of our heart’s progress.
+One can gauge the state we are in, by how we react or how we get stuck in an emotionally habitual or arrogant place.
+Even though we cannot change this, we can realize that this is where we are–” Here I am, as I am”.
 In so doing we can offer up our heart and our state to the Creator.
 Once our heart has shifted station, then the ontological moment occurs, as we look down at where we have been.

 The Heart of Love

-This is much harder to write about because the writer cannot, in all conscious, describe authentically this heart.
-We can say this is heart that belongs to God.
+This is much harder to write about because the writer cannot, in all consciousness, describe this heart.
+We can say this is the heart that belongs to God.
 This is a heart that is purified.
-This is heart that is unconditional.
-It is offers the human to be in the flow of Love, be with Love and guided by Love.
+This is the heart that is unconditional.
+It allows the human to be in the flow of Love, be with Love, and be guided by Love.
 It is a state of Grace.
 It comes not from our effort but through total submission (rather than surrender) to the Absolute–Love.